snowplow-archive/snowplow.github.com/_posts/2014-05-xx-snowplow-python-tracker-0.4.0-released.md

 {% endhighlight %}

-The "schema" field refers to the JSON schema against which the contents of the "data" field should be validated.
+The `data` field contains the actual properties of the event and the `schema` field points to the JSON schema against which the contents of the `data` field should be validated.

-The format for custom contexts has also changed:
+Custom contexts work similarly.
+Since and event can have multiple contexts attached, the `contexts` argument of each `trackXXX` method must (if provided) be a non-empty array:

 {% highlight python %}

 t.track_page_view("localhost", None, "http://www.referrer.com", [{
-	"schema": "com.example/user/jsonschema/1-0-3",
+    schema: "iglu://com.example_company/page/jsonschema/1-2-1",
-	"data": {
+    data: {
-		"user_type": "tester"
+        pageType: 'test',
+        lastUpdated: new Date(2014,1,26)
     }
+},
+{
+    schema: "iglu://com.example_company/user/jsonschema/2-0-0",
+    data: {
+      userType: 'tester'
+    }
 }])

-The context argument is a non-empty array.
-Each element of the array is a Python dictionary containing a "schema" field and a "data" field.

-For more information on these changes and JSON schema, see this [blog post][schemaver].

 {% endhighlight %}

+This example shows a page view event with two custom contexts attached: one describing the page and another describing the user.

 <h2><a name="other">8.
 Other improvements </a></h2>